Built-in Plugin

 mergeType: merge

-When a PR on branch main
+When a PR on the main branch triggers the pull_request.mergeable

 strategy.

-Used with Target Branch's Push Event
+Used with Target Branch push

 main: